 SOSC 1010: Equity and Anti-Oppression in Midwifery Care: Understanding Difference, Power, & Privilege, 2 cr.
-PREREQUISITE: COMM 1010 (can be taken concurrently)
+PREREQUISITE: COMM 1010 (can be taken concurrently), ENGL 1010 (can be taken concurrently)

 Note: this class is a prerequisite for other classes.
-It is recommended you take this as soon as possible in your phase 1
+It is recommended you take this as soon as possible in phase 1